 Permanent 4WD vs part-time 4WD pros and cons

 With a full-time 4WD, you never have to worry about road surface traction as much as a part-time 4WD.
-Reality is, a part-time 4WD basically functions like a 2WD in the city and on the freeway.
+The reality is, a part-time 4WD basically functions like a 2WD in the city and on the freeway.
 Do you as the driver necessarily want to take the risk of engaging your 4WD while driving on a say, a wet road, with medium traction?
 You need to make that decision if it’s warranted.

 A full-time 4WD affords you that luxury to drive on a mixed variety of surfaces.
 You seldom need to concern yourself with engaging 4WD on a wet road surface since your vehicle is always in 4H mode.
-It’s quite advantages to have this functionality always active and never have to worry about causing costly damage to your drivetrain system.
+It’s quite advantageous to have this functionality always active and never have to worry about causing costly damage to your drivetrain system.
 A full-time 4WD functions like an AWD but also has the ground clearance of a part-time 4WD.
 It’s the perfect balance between safety and versatility.

 So the original question was, is it safe to switch to 4WD while driving.
 The actual answer is… well, it depends, however, we’ve covered a few variables in this article to help us derive to a conclusion, which is: If you drive a part-time 4WD it is only safe to engage 4WD if the road surface is low traction and slippery enough.
 It’s also safe to engage 4WD if you are traveling below 60MPH or as specified by your vehicle manufacturer in the owner’s manual.